Article By: Leanne Ridgeway

 As mandated by the authority granted to me courtesy of Riff Relevant and in accordance with the Constitution of The United States of America, I Brian Halsey, hereby abolish usage of the phrase “Face Melting Riffs.”
 GREAT ELECTRIC QUEST has completely obliterated the terminology, thus rendering it useless to describe the shredding of any other band.

-If you’re not a total jackwagon, than you’re already familiar with GREAT ELECTRIC QUEST.
+If you’re not a total jackwagon then you’re already familiar with GREAT ELECTRIC QUEST.
 They’ve been a formidable hard rock band since 2010.
 You could rely on them for heavy music and good vibes, but not anymore.
 This time they are out to destroy.

 Ever since making illegal contact with renegade alien forces on the outskirts of our solar system, the doods of GREAT ELECTRIC QUEST have acquired an arsenal of intergalactic contraband, making it virtually impossible for all other rock ‘n rollers to sustain life in their coordinates.